-- Families will have a specific drop-off window to arrive at camp, which you’ll find in the handbook.
-We cannot do airport pickups or accommodate unaccompanied minors for drop-off.
-All campers must arrive at camp with a guardian.
+- When to arrive: Families will have a specific drop-off window to arrive at camp, which you’ll find in the family handbook.

 - Families will be asked to provide proof of their camper’s negative PCR test taken 3-5 days prior to arrival.
 We are able to accept a digital or printed copy of your camper’s negative test results.
 Campers will not be allowed into camp without the results of a negative PCR test.